cmsmcq/Aparecium/A/workplan.md

 # Aparecium work plan

-started 2021-11-05, most recent rev. 2022-06-05
+started 2021-11-05, most recent rev. 2022-06-06

 The current work plan for Aparecium is:

-* Improve test harness:
-  - eliminate processor dependency

-* Implementation independence (Saxon)

-  * Make Aparecium work with Saxon.

-* Add new functionality for insertions
+* Add new functionality for insertions.

-* Implementation independence (others)
+* Correct remaining test failures: improve handling of dynamic errors and version mismatch.

+* Work to support more XQuery processors.

+  Aparecium currently works with BaseX and Saxon (PE and EE).

-  * If possible in reasonable time, make Aparecium work with other processors or understand why it's not feasible.
+  If possible in reasonable time (i.e. days rather than months), make Aparecium work with other processors or understand why it's not feasible.

-    * Mark Logic
     * eXist-db
     * FusionDB
+    * Mark Logic
+    * Saxon HE

-  (Note that Berkeley DB XML does not support Aparecium because it is XQuery 1.0 and does not support maps.
-Supporting it and other 1.0 processors will require a new representation of items.)
+  Note that Berkeley DB XML, XQilla, and Xidel do not support Aparecium because they support XQuery 1.0 or XQuery 3.0, and thus lack support for maps.
+Making Aparecium work with them and other 1.0 or 3.0 processors will require a new representation of items.
+  That work is not in the plan at this time (but anyone who would like to be able to use Aparecium with such a processor is welcome to encourage me to add it to the plan).

-* Improve performance
+* Improve performance.

   * Try to do something about the performance issues:
     Measure.
 Think.
 Try something.
 Repeat.